John Corigliano: 1987–present

+In 2022, eight female former Juilliard students alleged that Corigliano had taught very few female students during his tenure there, claiming that he had an "unofficial policy" of refusing to teach women.
+Corigliano responded that in the past year, his studio included two female students out of six total, and he added: "It saddens me to read that you have been told by eight female students, formerly at The Juilliard School, that there was an unwritten policy by which they perceived that I favored the men over the women.
+Such a position was neither my preference nor my policy.
+I have taken great joy in working with many very gifted young women and men in my long teaching career."

 Music

 Most of Corigliano's work has been for symphony orchestra.
 He employs a wide variety of styles, sometimes even within the same work, but aims to make his work accessible to a large audience.
 Many of his works have been performed and recorded by some of the most prominent orchestras, soloists, and chamber musicians in the world.
 He has written symphonies, as well as works for string orchestra, wind band, concerti, chamber and solo pieces, opera, as well as for film.

-Corigliano's most distinguished works include his Clarinet Concerto (1977), Symphony No. 1 (1988), The Ghosts of Versailles (1991), Symphony No. 2 for string orchestra (2000), Mr. Tambourine Man: Seven Poems of Bob Dylan (2000), and his score for the film The Red Violin (1998).
+Corigliano's most distinguished works include his Clarinet Concerto (1977), Symphony No. 1 (1988), The Ghosts of Versailles (1991), Symphony No. 2 for string orchestra (2000), Mr. Tambourine Man: Seven Poems of Bob Dylan (2000), and his score for The Red Violin (1998).
 His clarinet concerto is the first by an American composer to have entered the standard repertoire since Aaron Copland's clarinet concerto.